-Prolonged erections greater than 4 hours and priapism (erections greater than 6 hours) have been reported infrequently since market approval of sildenafil.
+Prolonged erections greater than 4 hours and priapism (erections greater than 6 hours) have been reported infrequently since market approval of sildenafils.
 In the event of an erection that persists longer than 4 hours, the patient should seek immediate medical assistance.
 If priapism is not treated immediately, penile tissue damage and permanent loss of potency could result.

-Caution is advised when sildenafil is administered to patients taking an alphablocker, as the co-administration may lead to symptomatic hypotension in a few susceptible individuals (see section 4.5).
-In order to minimize the potential for developing postural hypotension, patients should be hemodynamically stable on alpha-blocker therapy prior to initiating sildenafil treatment.
-Initiation of sildenafil at lower doses should be considered (see section 4.2).
-In addition, physicians should advise patients what to do in the event of postural hypotensive symptoms.
+Caution is advised when sildenafils are patients taking an alpha-blocker, as the co-administration may lead to symptomatic hypotension in a few susceptible individuals (see section 4.5).
+In therefore, sidenant should be administered with caution to these patients.